Nekroze/codeforthought/chapter/playground.rst

 Once again in :term:`Python` we don't have to worry about the differences all that much, If we want to use any type of number :term:`Python` will just store it and keep on working.
+However there is one thing worth noting when working with different types of numbers.
+Because a both a Long and a Float have more information then a simple Integer can hold if we change the types of a value around we may end up loosing some information in the process.

 Booleans
 ~~~~~~~~